My Plantiful Cooking

 Instructions

-• Bring a pot of water to a boil and cook pasta until al dente, according to package instructions.
+• Bring a pot of water to a gentle simmer and cook pasta according to package instructions.
+Add edamame to the pot during the last few minutes of cooking.

-• In the meantime, make Italian dressing by combining all ingredients in a blender and blend until smooth.
+• While pasta is cooking, make the Italian dressing by combining all ingredients in a blender and blend until smooth.

 • In a large salad bowl, place in all ingredients and pour in dressing.
 Mix until everything is thoroughly combined.
 Give it a taste and add more seasonings, if needed.